 - PCT International application: PCT International application allows you to file the patent application in different nations and you can file it in up to 142 countries.
 It could take between 30-31 months from the universal filing date to enter and guarantee safety in each country.

 - PCT National phase application: You can file this application within 31 months from the global filing date.

 Prior Art Search

 This required step, in case you haven’t done so.
-Previously, we jump on the way to how to complete patent registration process, you should know whether a patent are going to be available for it or not.
+Previously, we jump on the way to how to complete the patent registration process, you should know whether a patent is going to be available for it or not.
 For this, you need to go to www.legalraahi.com/patent-search.
 This necessary step, in the event that you haven’t done as such.

 Drafting of Patent Application